josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Writing code generally isn't what slows teams down, and has never really been the hard part of software engineering at all.
 I've never, in over a decade in tech, heard even the most jaded CTO cite "typing speed" as a major blocker for their organization.

-_The job is so much more than that_.
+**The job is so much more than that**.
 There's endless judgment, communication, and discernment that goes into the work.
+(And it feels like we all knew that, not so long ago.)

 It's evaluating different approaches and weighing tradeoffs.
 It's talking to the right people on five different teams to make everyone's in alignment.
 It's figuring out if what you're building is actually the right implementation of the right solution.
 And no matter how fast you can churn out code, _you can't skip past that part_.